AGNES McLAREN EXHIBITION

 8

-panels about its history
+information panels about its history

 50

-• FREE VISIT TO THE EXHIBITION
+• SELF-GUIDED TOUR OF THE EXHIBITION

 • AGNES MCLAREN AWARD ANNOUNCEMENTS

-Prize worth €4,000 awarded for thesis and post-thesis work in medicine on the theme of the health of women and/or children in precarious and vulnerable situations.
+A prize of 4,000 euros awarded for a doctoral or postdoctoral thesis in medicine on the topic of the health of women and/or children in precarious or vulnerable situations

 • Michel MONDAIN

-Dean of the Montpellier-Nîmes Faculty of Medicine
+Dean of the Montpellier-Nîmes School of Medicine

 • Thierry LAVABRE-BERTRAND

-Vice President UM
+UM Vice President

 • Aline FAUCHERRE

-Member of the Board of Directors of CIDFF34
+Board Member of CIDFF34

 • Françoise MARIOTTI